User Experience (UX) Design Tips and Best Practices for eCommerce Websites

 9. Product Thumbnails

 Product thumbnails are essential not only on the products page but the checkout page as well.
 Oftentimes, people are confused if they have ordered the right product.
 Such confusions could delay their purchase or even redirect their attention.
 To avoid this, simply present the product image on the checkout page for them to be sure of their purchase.

 You could choose to put all information on one page and make it look cluttered or you could brainstorm and go minimal.
 Minimal websites are the coolest websites today and they psychologically take our minds away from the chaos in our lives.
 They reassure us of good things and push us to be more confident and surer about our purchases.
 For stress-free shopping, minimalism is the way.

-Apart from these, you should also implement hamburger icons for added features, gesture controls of devices and personalization to further sustain interests of your visitors and push sales.
+Apart from these, you should also implement hamburger icons for added features, gesture controls of devices, and personalization to further sustain the interests of your visitors and push sales.

 To make your eCommerce website the next big thing in the market, reach out to us today.